Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 **What it does**

-* Extends our Base Block in our Common namespace
+* Extends our Base Block in our `Common` namespace

 * Provides a dynamic title with `getBlockTitleField()` using the `title` field.
-It's not mandatory but can be helpful when there are many blocks in the BlockEditor
+It's not mandatory but can be helpful when there are many blocks in the BlockEditor (you can also remove the Block title prefix overriding `shouldHidePrefix()` method)

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703068780933/aef3469a-70a0-4769-bed4-4e1ed6975b4e.png align="center")